Wall Street Pummels Tenaris S.A. (TS) After Recent Earnings Report

 TS’s Market Performance

-TS stocks went up by 2.26% for the week, with a monthly jump of 12.01% and a quarterly performance of 14.07%, while its annual performance rate touched 49.08%.
-The volatility ratio for the week stands at 2.58% while the volatility levels for the past 30 days are set at 2.88% for Tenaris S.A..
-The simple moving average for the period of the last 20 days is 6.52% for TS stocks with a simple moving average of 21.59% for the last 200 days.
+TS stocks went down by -3.56% for the week, with a monthly jump of 7.44% and a quarterly performance of 15.77%, while its annual performance rate touched 40.05%.
+The volatility ratio for the week stands at 2.85% while the volatility levels for the past 30 days are set at 2.96% for Tenaris S.A..
+The simple moving average for the period of the last 20 days is -1.39% for TS stocks with a simple moving average of 14.35% for the last 200 days.

 Analysts’ Opinion of TS